Anusha-me/bitcoin-price-prediction-lstm/model_summary.md

 > 📌 This repository focuses on Bitcoin price forecasting from a stock market perspective using LSTM, covering the period **2017–2024**.
 > A separate version treating Bitcoin as a **currency** will be provided in a future repository.

+This project is part of a dual-perspective study on Bitcoin:

+- Perspective 1: Bitcoin as a Stock
+- Perspective 2: Bitcoin as a Currency (this code + dataset)

+While this notebook uses the currency view, the same code can be applied to other datasets prepared under the stock-based perspective or different time splits (e.g., 2017–2020, 2020–2021, etc.).

 ---

 📦 Model Architecture: